 Can people with kidney issues drink bone broth?

 Yes, but with modifications.
-Low-sodium bone broth in small portions can fit into a kidney-friendly diet.
-Consulting a dietitian is recommended for tailored advice.
+Low-sodium bone broth, when consumed in small amounts, can be part of a kidney-friendly diet.
+It’s advisable to consult a dietitian for personalized guidance.

 Does bone broth cause kidney stones?

-Bone broth itself does not directly cause kidney stones.
-However, broths made from animal bones may contain high levels of purines, which can increase uric acid and potentially contribute to stone formation.
-Staying hydrated and selecting well-prepared bone broth with low purine content are ways to mitigate this risk.
-Learn about what not to add to bone broth for more insight into creating a kidney-safe broth.
+Bone broth itself doesn’t directly cause kidney stones, but broths made from animal bones may contain high levels of purines, which can raise uric acid levels and potentially contribute to stone formation.
+To reduce this risk, stay hydrated and choose bone broth prepared with low purine content.
+For more information on how to make kidney-safe broth, learn about what not to add to bone broth.

 How can you make bone broth kidney-friendly?